 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report.

-The VR counselor will indicate on the VR1845B, Bundled Job Placement Services Plan Part B and Status Report, how Benchmark A services can be provided, either in person only or remotely and/or in person.
+The VR counselor will indicate on the VR1845B, Bundled Job Placement Services Plan Part B and Status Report, how Benchmark A services may be provided, either in person at or away from job site, remotely, or combination, in person and remotely.
 The method services are delivered may be updated by the counselor using the VR1845B or service authorization.

 In-person services may be provided at or away from the job site.
 Remote services must follow VR SFP 3.6.4.1 Remote Service Delivery.